-Time Frame: Within 2-years of adoption of the 6th Cycle Housing Element
+Time Frame: Within 2-years of HCD Certification of the 6th Cycle Housing Element

 Program 3.2.3: Encourage high density residential development in specific Commercial Zones.
 The County will continue to explore ideas brought forth during its SB2 Vacant Lands grant work in allowing for outright permitting of multi-family units in the Central Business zone, as well as, explore opportunities for permitted by right mixed use and high density housing in other commercial zones.
+Areas along the County's small town main streets (highway 395) have vacant commercial parcels and empty buildings.
+Reevaluating these parcels for 'missing middle' housing opportunities, such as cottage apartments, 4-plexs and etc. could potentially do a lot to help the County meet its own housing goals.
+This work will also include a review of design requirements such as parking, setbacks, minimum lot size and height standards that could be improved to encourage more high density housing.
+The County will also seek out resources for the development of missing middle preapproved plans that require low cost renovations and may share indoor spaces and amenities to meet certain development standards.